scbowler/aws-setup-guides/DNS_SETUP.md

     ![namecheap domain manage](images/dns_setup/namecheap-5.png)

-### Setting a CNAME Record on name.com
+### Adding a CNAME Record on: name.com

-1. Login to name.com and land on the account page
+1. Log in to name.com and land on the account page

 1. Click on the domain name that you want to create the CNAME record for.